 Al plays an instrumental role to push the boundaries of knowledge and sparks novel, more efficient approaches to conventional tasks.
 AI is applied to predict protein structures radically better than previous methods.
 It has the potential to revolutionize biological sciences by providing in-silico methods for tasks only possible in a physical laboratory setting [1].
 AI is demonstrated to achieve human-level conversation tasks, such as the Blender Bot [2], and play games at superhuman levels, such as AlphaZero [3].
 AI is used to discover new electrocatalysts for efficient and scalable ways to store and utilize renewable energy [4], predicting renewable energy availability in advance to improve energy utilization [5], operating hyperscale data centers efficiently [6], growing plants using less natural resources [7], and, at the same time, being used to tackle climate changes [8], [9].
 It is projected that, in the next five years, the market for AI will increase by $10 \times$ into hundreds of billions of dollars [10].
-All of these investments
+All of these investments in research, development, and deployment have led to a superlinear growth in AI data, models, and infrastructure capacity.
+With the dramatic growth of AI, it is imperative to understand the environmental implications, challenges, and opportunities of this nascent technology.
+This is because technologies tend to create a self-accelerating growth cycle, putting new demands on the environment.

-Based on monthly counts, Figure 1 estimates the cumulative number of papers published per category on the arXiv database.
+1Based on monthly counts, Figure 1 estimates the cumulative number of papers published per category on the arXiv database.

 Fig. 1.
 The growth of ML is exceeding that of many other scientific disciplines.
-Significant research growth in machine learning is observed in recent years as illustrated by the increasing cumulative number of papers published in machine. learning with respect to other scientific disciplines based on the monthly count. $(\mathbf{v}, \mathbf{ax})$ is measures the cumulative number of articles on \mathbf{arX} iv).
+Significant research growth in machine learning is observed in recent years as illustrated by the increasing cumulative number of papers published in machine learning with respect to other scientific disciplines based on the monthly count (y-axis measures the cumulative number of articles on arXiv).